 Highly contagious, spreads easily from person-to-person through the air.

-Direct contact with respiratory secretions of an infected person. |
+Direct contact with respiratory secretions of an infected person.

-Infectious 4 days before the onset of rash until 4 days after the onset of rash. | Complete Toronto Public Health’s Child Care and School Screening Questionnaire or Ontario’s School and Child Care Screening Tool each day before attending child care or school
+Infectious 4 days before the onset of rash until 4 days after the onset of rash.
+Complete Toronto Public Health’s screening tool or Ontario’s Self-Assessment Tool each day before attending child care or school

-AND 4 days after the beginning of rash and when the child is able to participate. |
+4 days after the beginning of rash and when the child is able to participate.

 *Respiratory droplets that come out of your nose and mouth when you breathe, talk, cough or sneeze.
 Droplets do not remain suspended in the air and usually travel less than two metres.

-A vaccine is available for MPOX, based on eligibility.
+A vaccine is available for Mpox, based on eligibility.

-Symptoms | How it Spreads | When it Spreads | Returning to School/Child Care |
+Symptoms How it Spreads When it Spreads Returning to School/Child Care

 Symptoms usually start 5-21 days after exposure.